ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 There is a batch file which does this for you, called `run_all_tests.bat`.
-If you are already in an EPICS terminal you can call `make ioctests`, but it is best to do this from the directory above this as you will not see test output untial all complete - see comments in `Makefile`
+If you are already in an EPICS terminal you can call `make ioctests`, but it is best to do this from the directory above this as you will not see test output until all complete - see comments in `Makefile`

 ### Running tests in modules